saidone75/talispam/README.md

 # talispam
-a talispam (or spamulet) is a program held to act as a charm to avert spam and bring good messages
+a talispam is a program held to act as a charm to avert spam and bring good messages

 [![talispam.png](https://i.postimg.cc/KYZyT1M7/talispam.png)](https://postimg.cc/tsmfQCD7)